S. Korean politicians call for nullifying sex slave deal

-SEOUL, South Korea (AP) — South Korea’s opposition politicians have called for nullifying a settlement reached between Seoul and Tokyo on compensation for South Korean women forced into sexual slavery by Japan’s military in World War II.
+SEOUL, South Korea (AP) — South Korea’s opposition politicians on Wednesday called for nullifying a settlement reached between Seoul and Tokyo on compensation for South Korean women forced into sexual slavery by Japan’s military in World War II.

-Their statements on the anniversary of the deal on Wednesday came amid growing political efforts to erase some of the key policies of impeached President Park Geun-hye.
+Their statements on the anniversary of the deal came amid growing efforts to erase some of the key policies of impeached President Park Geun-hye.
+Facing political and public pressure, the Education Ministry on Tuesday backtracked from a much-criticized plan to require middle and high schools to use only state-issued history textbooks from next year.

-Democratic Party floor leader Woo Sang-ho says the party will work to invalidate the agreement if it wins the presidential elections that could take place in just months.
+Woo Sang-ho, floor leader of the main opposition Democratic Party, said the party will work to invalidate the sex slave agreement if it wins the presidential elections that could take place in just months, echoing similar promises made by the party’s potential candidates.

-Under the agreement, which was described by both governments as “irreversible,” Japan pledged to fund a foundation to help support the former sex slaves.
-South Korea, in exchange, vowed to refrain from criticizing Japan over the issue.
+Kim Gyeong-rok, spokesman of the People’s Party, criticized the Park administration for “selling away” the victims’ honor and dignity, and said the issue couldn’t be resolved without Japan offering a sincere apology and admitting legal responsibility.

 Most Read Stories